 The purpose of this manual is to establish the requirements for the use of licensed radioactive materials at Texas A&M University, in any physical or chemical form.
 The provisions contained in Part One do not apply to radiation producing devices (x-ray machines, accelerators, etc.) or lasers.
 Separate Parts of the Radiological Safety Program Manual are dedicated to each.
-This manual also does not apply to radioactive sources, which are issued and maintained under a General License, or General License Acknowledgment issued by the United States Nuclear Regulatory Commission (NRC) or the State of Texas.
+This manual also does not apply to radioactive sources, which are issued and maintained under a General License, or General License Acknowledgment issued by the USNRC or the State of Texas.

-Part One of this manual is intended for persons applying for or holding a permit for the use of radioactive materials.
-Such permits are issued by Texas A&M University under authority granted to the University by the State of Texas or by the United States Government.
-Permit holders must conform to all applicable rules and regulations and to any conditions placed on the applicable license.
+Part One of this manual is intended for persons applying for or holding a Permit for the use of radioactive materials.
+Such Permits are issued by Texas A&M University under authority granted to the University by the State of Texas or by the United States Government.
+Permit holders must conform to all applicable regulations and to any conditions placed on the applicable license.
 Conditions may include, but are not limited to, restrictions on radionuclides, quantity (radioactivity), location of work, and type of experiments authorized.
-Table 1.1 provides a list of radioactive material licenses issued to Texas A&M University.
+Following is a list of radioactive material licenses issued to Texas A&M University.

-License Number Issuing Agency L00448 Texas Department of State Health Services, Radiation Control Program L05683 Texas Department of State Health Services, Radiation Control Program L06561 Texas Department of State Health Services, Radiation Control Program 42-09082-09 United States Nuclear Regulatory Commission
+License Number Issuing Agency L00448 Texas Department of Health, Bureau of Radiation Control L05683 Texas Department of Health, Bureau of Radiation Control 42-09082-09 United States Nuclear Regulatory Commission